 I remember what it was like to buy a designer bag for the very first time…

 About two years later, I took the plunge and upgraded to my first designer hand bag in buying the real Balenciaga.
 I remember that initial feeling of hyperventilating at spending that much money on a bag.
+It’s important to remember why they cost what they do, there is a reason behind the price tag; see here for the Women’s designer handbags guide by BeleneChandia.com which might help you decide on your next purchase.
 I used it almost daily for my 9 to 5 job, for nights out, for everything.
 It was my ‘ break’ into the bag designer world.
 Once that happened it was like that invisible barrier came down and buying another high end bag down the road became ‘easier.’
 Further purchases were sandwiched between selling off other items to fund it (or waiting for a good pay day).
 Even though a couple were bought from shops, I clued myself up on finding them for less.
 A how-to post on buying designer bags that way is (here).

 As the years passed, my bag collection became a mish mash of thrift and vintage with designer which reflected my magpie style.
 To this day, shopping at Salvation Army or Saks stills gives me equal palpitations.
 The price tags are worlds apart but the emotional attachment are identical and as a result, Chanels sit next to vintage Coach.
 You can read more about how to buy a Chanel for less than retail in this older post.